 - Your very own mobile app – With your private server being hosted on Streamlabs Cloud, you can rest assured that it will be safeguarded and protected.
 Even if the stream goes offline IRL, your viewer base will remain unaffected.

 The service puts much more to the table in terms of gold status features, cloud bot customization, and your very own Merch store!
 If that already wasn’t a dealbreaker, it brings an entire set of options.
-It features aimed at automating all the tedious task of maintaining, issuing commands during your streams, and compiling the necessary information that shows you how well your stream is performing.
-If sheer quality and reliability is your goal, Streamlabs hits all the right notes!
+It features aimed at automating all the tedious tasks of maintaining, issuing commands during your streams, and compiling the necessary information that shows you how well your stream is performing.
+If sheer quality and reliability are your goal, Streamlabs hits all the right notes!

-Sporting an innovative approach towards providing original visual graphics, StreamElements has its own personal Overlay editor that can edit, create, customize, and duplicate the vast selection of overlays that you get by using their completely FREE services.
+Sporting an innovative approach to providing original visual graphics, StreamElements has its own personal Overlay editor that can edit, create, customize, and duplicate the vast selection of overlays that you get by using their completely FREE services.

 All of your Twitch overlays are stored in your unique StreamElement account that is entirely compatible with professional streaming software such as OBS or Xsplit, giving you fantastic results with minimal effort.